israelpablo/DatoMasivos/Final-project/README.md

 ```
 val vectorFeatures = (new VectorAssembler().setInputCols(Array("duration","pdays","previous")).setOutputCol("features"))
 ```
-Now we nedd transforming the indexed value.
+Now we need to transform the indexed value.
 ```
 val features = vectorFeatures.transform(indexed)
 ```
-we renaming the column "y" as label.
+we rename the column "y" as a label.
 ```
 val featuresLabel = features.withColumnRenamed("y", "label")
 ```
-now we union of label and features as dataIndexed.
+now we union of labels and features as dataIndexed.
 ```
 val dataIndexed = featuresLabel.select("label","features")
 ```
-we create of labelIndexer and featureIndexer for the pipeline, Where
+we create of labelIndexer and featureIndexer for the pipeline
 ```
 features with distinct values > 4, are treated as continuous.
 val labelIndexer = new StringIndexer().setInputCol("label").setOutputCol("indexedLabel").fit(dataIndexed)